Karen Liebenguth – coach & mindfulness trainer

-What I enjoy most in my coaching work – indoors or outdoors – is to see people change, when they grow taller in themselves, when their eyes start to shine, when things become unstuck, when life starts to move again, when breakthroughs and shifts start happening – however small – insights gained, new plans made….
+When I see my clients change, when they grow taller in themselves, when they become their own best friend (vs worst enemy), when things become unstuck, when life starts to move again, when breakthroughs and shifts start happening – however small – insights gained, next steps taken…

 BRINGING THE OUTDOORS INTO MY COACHING

 The very idea of coaching while walking in green space emerged from a long walk in nature some years ago.

 Clients pick up on this – people intuitively sense what makes us tick.

 There is a growing body of research highlighting the benefits of nature on our wellbeing – confirming what we have always known – consciously or unconsciously.
 Nature is after all where we come from, our place of origin and spending time in nature has a wealth of beneficial impacts on our psychological, emotional and physical wellbeing.

 Try it out.
 Book your free taster coaching while walking session in Victoria Park, Hackney, Tower Hamlets and sign up to our monthly newsletter and blog on this page.